amran08/udacity-capstone-serverless/README.md

 # Functionality of the application

-This application will allow creating/removing/updating/fetching TODO items.
-Each TODO item can optionally have an attachment image.
-Each user only has access to TODO items that he/she has created.
+This application will allow CRUD actions.Each TODO item can optionally have an attachment image.
+Each user only has access to TODO items associated to the creator.

 # Backend
 The `backend` folder contains the AWS lamda functions which provide the Serverless Todo API.